-Your opponent succeeds by dictating the cadence of the game and making you play their game.
+It’s because your opponents succeed by dictating the cadence of the game and making you play their game.
 So how does this insight apply to the GMAT?

-How is the GMAT like a sports game?
+How is the GMAT like sports?

 Think about it.
 You’ve seen the GMAT questions.
 Are they anything like other tests you’ve taken?
-Sure the GMAT core subject matter is similar but the wording is trickier and the format is completely new (hello data sufficiency questions!).
-Whether it’s word problems, algebra or probability, the GMAT questions are designed to make you miss pieces of information, be confused by others and generally be overwhelmed by the pace of the test.
+Sure the GMAT core subject matter is familiar but the wording is trickier and the format is completely new (hello data sufficiency questions!).
+Whether it’s word problems, algebra or probability, GMAT questions are designed to make you miss some pieces of information, be confused by others and generally be overwhelmed by the pace of the test.

 Sound familiar?
 It should if you’ve played competitive sports.
 Keep one thing in mind.
 There’s an opponent you’re facing on the GMAT : the test writers and the CAT testing system.
 Both of which are designed to keep you off your game and moving the ground under you.

 Your best defense on the GMAT is great process within each question.
 It lets you keep playing your game while the GMAT test writers try to mess with you.